Elcysma westwoodi: Habitats

 It is found in flatlands and mountainous areas.

 Taxonomy

 Elcysma westwoodi was originally described by Samuel Constantinus Snellen van Vollenhoven as a member of the genus Agalope under the name Agalope westwoodii.
 It was then reclassified into the genus Elcysma as its type species in 1881 by Arthur Gardiner Butler under the synonym Elcysma translucida.

-There are a total of four subspecies known, as per Mindat.org:
+There are a total of three or four subspecies known [per Mindat.org:]